-You don’t have to settle for a traditional embalming or burial.
+You don’t have to settle for traditional embalming or burial.
 There are eco-friendly ways to dispose of your body when you die.
-Ways that better care for your bodies, your community and your planet.
+Ways that better care for your bodies, your community, and your planet.

 Reduce, reuse and recycle, right?

 Most of us were raised to care about the planet.
 Since the early 90s, we’ve been celebrating Earth Day and composting faithfully.
-Buying perfume-free cleaning supplies with essential oils.
+Buying chemical-free cleaning supplies with essential oils.

 Pretending not to notice they don’t work.

 We wash our sweaty clothes with vinegar.
 Use baking soda rather than deodorant.